string

 If a number can't be produced then Null is returned.

-Returns the string converted into an integer given the specified base.
+Returns the string converted into a number given the specified base.

-The base must be in the range 2..=36, otherwise an error will be thrown.
+The base must be an integer in the range 2..=36, otherwise an error will be thrown.

 Example